-Men engage in sexual activity to release accumulated arousal as orgasm.
-By contrast, even a responsive women can only generate the kind of arousal that leads to orgasm by consciously focusing on explicit erotic fantasies during masturbation alone.
+Men engage in sexual activity to release accumulated arousal through thrusting and orgasm.
+By contrast, even responsive women only generate the kind of arousal that leads to orgasm by consciously focusing on explicit erotic fantasies during masturbation alone.
 Women (regardless of orientation) are not consciously aroused (in their mind) with a lover and so cannot have a true orgasm.
 A heterosexual woman is obliged to engage in sexual activity in response to her partner’s initiative for years without any arousal or orgasm.

 Sex with a new partner most usually begins with kissing.
-A woman can certainly enjoy passionate kissing but, even as a lead into sex, kissing does not cause a woman’s mind to be erotically aroused.
+A woman can enjoy passionate kissing but, even as a lead into sex, kissing does not cause a woman’s mind to become aroused as it does for men.
 Men initiate kissing to indicate their desire for intercourse.
-In French (or deep) kissing one partner inserts their tongue into the other person’s mouth.
+In deep (or French) kissing one partner inserts their tongue into the other person’s mouth.
 Kissing varies depending on how open the mouth is, how long the kiss lasts and how much movement is involved.
 Some people dislike too much saliva flowing which tends to happen if kissing goes on for too long.
-Passion can also be communicated by the firmness of the contact and how much the whole body hugging is included with a kiss.
-The most romantic kisses are firm and not too wet.
+Passion can also be communicated by the firmness of the contact and by combining hugging with a kiss.
+The most romantic kisses are gentle in the build-up and not too wet.

 Thirdly it helps if a woman feels tuned into eroticism This can be quite random.
-Sometimes a romantic movie might turn her on.
-A more reliable approach is to build in some anticipation (such as planning a sex session).
+Sometimes a romantic movie might turn her on (make her more amenable to a love-making opportunity).
+A more reliable approach is to build in some sexual anticipation (such as planning a sex session).
 If a woman is amenable, she appreciates being flattered by her partner’s sexual interest in her.
-Some women enjoy some aspects of pornographic movies particularly when there is some story content.
-Some women watch porn movies with a partner to help bring some variety to their sex life.
+Some women enjoy watching pornographic movies with a lover (that have some story content) to help bring some variety to a couple’s sex life.

 Men have a sub-conscious response that transports them instantly from a social situation to the erotic world.
 A woman needs time for her mind to tune into the sensations of being stimulated.
-Build-up with a partner takes much longer than when using fantasy during masturbation alone.
-A woman’s mind has no conscious focus except the sensations of her partner touching her while she thinks about the consequences of his erection.
+Erotic build-up with a partner takes much longer than when using fantasy during masturbation alone.
+A woman’s mind has no conscious focus except the sensations of her partner stimulating her while she thinks about the consequences of his erection.

 A woman may enjoy using a blindfold to focus on sensations and low-key bondage (tying hands or feet together or to the bed) to heighten the sense of being desired by a lover.
-Sex toys can be used to tease, bring in some anticipation (of the real thing!) and take the pressure off a man’s erection.
+Sex toys can be used to tease, bring in some anticipation (of the real thing!) and take the pressure off a man needing an erection.
 A man can enjoy arousing his lover while a woman enjoys being pampered.
-The woman needs to encourage a lover by reacting appreciatively!
+The woman should encourage a lover by reacting appreciatively!

 Many men think long intercourse is the key to having orgasms during intercourse, but long intercourse is not helpful to women and some females may be grateful to get it over with quickly.
-(Vincenzo & Giulia Puppo 2014)
+(Vincenzo & Giulia Puppo)